kennywall/import-test/_posts/2011-02-15-restful-cloud-database-with-json.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/jasondb.png
 ---
-{% include JB/setup %}<p>Jasondb is a cloud-based, RESTful JSON database designed to replace MySQL as the database in traditional web development
+{% include JB/setup %}Jasondb is a cloud-based, RESTful JSON database designed to replace MySQL as the database in traditional web development

 Jasondb persists the data in the same JSON format used by many AJAX driven sites.
 Jasondb provides indexing, metadata indexing, tagging and searching with JSON documents.